Michael Dickins

 Featured Portraits - created by Michael Dickins

 This list features artists, writers, politicians, athletes, actors, musicians, scientists, philanthropists, and activists that are Georgians notable not just for their influence on Georgian or Southern Culture, but national and international culture.
+Not all in this list are notable for positive contributions as it would be ignorant to not recognize that there is a dark side to GA's past.

 Alice Walker